In Depth Baby Product Reviews Led by a Pediatrician

 • Ease of Use tests (15% weighting)

-Since 2012, we've tested more than 34 cloth diapers across styles.
+Since 2012, we've tested more than 35 cloth diapers across styles.
 Our assessments put each diaper/diapering system through a multi-point analysis for everything from absorption to ease of use (Yes!
 There is a difference between products).
-We were lucky enough to have various little ones from different homes help us test for absorption, leaks, fit, and ease of use.
+We were lucky enough to have various little ones from different homes help us test for absorption, fit and leakage, comfort, and ease of use.

 The weighting and the unweighting process reflects the redistribution of urine in the diaper's core that naturally occurs from a baby's movements.